-I record music from my masters – Vangelis, Chopin, Mozart,… I hope my performances feel like the originals (which is an interesting thought regarding Chopin and Mozart) while sounding personal, always honoring the beauty of the score and my instruments, touching hearts with my fingers touching the keys.
+I record music by my grandmasters – Vangelis, Chopin, Mozart,… I hope my performances feel like the originals (which is an interesting thought regarding Chopin and Mozart) while sounding personal, always honoring the beauty of the score and my instruments, touching hearts with my fingers touching the keys.
 I try to find my sound and get you lost into it.

 Thank you for reading this.
-Maybe these words resonate with you, then you may find something more in what I say through music.
+Maybe these words resonate with you, may you find something more in what I say through music.